MicrosoftDocs/sql-docs/docs/sql-server/sql-server-2022-release-notes.md

 [!INCLUDE[SQL Server 2022](../includes/applies-to-version/sqlserver2022.md)]

-This article describes requirements, limitations and known issues for the [!INCLUDE[SQL Server 2022](../includes/sssql22-md.md)] release candidate (RC) 1.
+This article describes requirements, limitations and known issues for the [!INCLUDE[SQL Server 2022](../includes/sssql22-md.md)].

 Complete details about licensing are in `License Terms` folder on the installation media.